-Investors of Jeeves include Silicon Valley Bank, Tencent Holdings, Gaingels, Clocktower Technology Ventures, Stanford University and 39 more.
+Investors of Jeeves include Clocktower Technology Ventures, Gaingels, Urban Innovation Fund, CRV, Andreessen Horowitz and 53 more.

 Who are Jeeves's competitors?

-Competitors of Jeeves include Center, Cardless, Freshbooks, Airbase, Unit, Ramp, delt.ai, Payhawk, Pluto, Tribal Credit and 22 more.
+Competitors of Jeeves include Center, Tribal Credit, Ramp, delt.ai, Clara and 7 more.

 Compare Jeeves to Competitors

-Ramp offers credit cards targeted at small and medium-sized businesses (SMBs) with a focus on high-growth startups.
-The company aims to provide companies with higher card limits, saving opportunities, automated expense management, receipt matching, and accounting integration.
-The company was founded in 2019 and is based in New York, New York.
+Ramp offers credit cards for small and medium-sized businesses (SMBs).
+It provides companies with higher card limits, saving opportunities, automated expense management, receipt matching, and accounting integration.
+The company provides its services to startups, enterprises, and other entities.
+It was founded in 2019 and is based in New York, New York.

 Pleo operates as a business spend management platform.
 It provides virtual cards, expenses, automated expense reports for employees, invoices, and more.
 It serves industries such as retail, healthcare, technology, and more.
 It was founded in 2015 and is based in Copenhagen, Denmark.